 Hydroxychloroquine is prescribed the most often because it is thought to have the fewest side effects.
 Chloroquine is prescribed when hydroxychloroquine cannot be used.

 How do antimalarials work on lupus?

 Antimalarials help control lupus symptoms, especially skin rashes, mouth ulcers, and joint pain, but also help with inflammation and sun sensitivity.
-Antimalarials decrease antibody production, which helps change your immune system without making infections a concern like immunosuppressants.
+The exact mechanism of hydroxychloroquine in treating lupus is not known.
+It has anti-inflammatory and immunomodulatory effects that are attributed to possibly reducing cytokine production.
 These drugs may also help lower blood glucose and cholesterol in some people with lupus.
 It may also help prevent blood clots in people with antiphospholipid syndrome.2-3

 Antimalarials are prescribed along with steroids and other medications, often to reduce the number of steroids required to control your flares.
 These drugs may take one to three months to make a noticeable difference in your lupus symptoms.
 You may need to take extra steroids to improve your symptoms until the antimalarials begin to work.

 When lupus becomes more severe, antimalarials may not be enough to prevent complications in the kidneys, nervous system, or cardiovascular system.
 In these cases, immunosuppressants may be added to reduce the chances of lupus permanently damaging these organs.

 Studies show that people with lupus who take antimalarials live longer than those who do not which is why many with lupus take one of these drugs for the rest of their life.1

 What are the possible side effects of antimalarials?